What is Morphose?

 Technical and Legal Overview

-Morphose lets users to deposit and withdraw only in denominations such as 0.1, 1, 10 or 100 BNB and with new wallets every time.
+Morphose lets users to deposit and withdraw only in denominations such as 0.1, 1, 10 or 100 ETH and with new wallets every time.
 For every deposit, the user gets a secret (note) that he/she can use to withdraw to a new wallet.
 Zero-knowledge proofs (zkSNARKs) enable obfuscating deposited token history without revealing which exact deposit corresponds to the secret.

 Frequently Asked Questions